myvobot/companion-software-for-vobot-dock/README.md

 2. Set up and use a virtual environment:
     ```bash
-    python3 -m venv myvenv
+    python3 -m venv env
-    source myvenv/bin/activate
+    source env/bin/activate
     ```
-    > `myvenv` is the name of the virtual environment.
+    > `env` is the name of the virtual environment.
 Installing third-party libraries in the virtual environment ensures that only the necessary libraries are included.

 3. Install the required Python packages using pip:
     ```bash
-    pip install -r requirements.txt
+    pip3 install -r requirements.txt
     ```

 ## Usage